Exterior House Painting in Portland’s Goose Hollow Neighborhood – This Is What Prep Looks Like!

 Another important part of great preparation is cleaning the surfaces.
 If you just show up and start rolling or spraying the new paint on, several problems are likely.
 First, there will be bits of debris and dirt that get caught in the paint, making it lumpy.
 Many times, those items will later peel off, leaving spaces where you can see the old paint color.
 Additionally, if you don’t clean, the new paint may not adhere properly, increasing the likelihood of paint failure.

 When you hire a reputable painting contractor, all surfaces that are going to be painted will be cleaned of contaminants like pollen, dust, mildew and bird droppings.
-With the amount of rain that falls here in Goose Hollow, mildew can really creep up on us!
+With the amount of rain that falls in the Goose Hollow neighborhood, mildew can really creep up on us!
 But cleaning the walls creates a clean canvas for a beautiful coat of paint.

 If there is any damage on your home exterior, such as wood that has suffered water damage, stucco that has cracked, or metal that has begun to rust, it must be fixed before the exterior painting happens.
 If this is not taken care of correctly, the new paint is sure to fail, and the problem areas will show through the new paint even when it is fresh.